Project Roadmap – What Are the Actual Benefits of the New Online Tool?

 3

-What Does the New Project Roadmap Offer?
+What Does the MS Project Roadmap Offer?

-Project Roadmap 1
+Project Roadmap with key dates

-Figure 1: Roadmap containing Project Online sites and Azure Boards with key dates
+Roadmap containing Project Online sites and Azure Boards with key dates

 Special Download: Advantages of MS Project Server / Project Online over MS Project Standard